jimbaker/talks/jython-java-openstack.md

 Jython is Python for the Java platform:

 * Compiles to Java bytecode
-* Very good concurrency support, including no GIL
+* Very good concurrency support - no GIL, so computational threads do work
 * `import java` - can readily import and use any Java package
 * Jython 2.7.0 recently released, corresponds to CPython 2.7
 * Support for Python C Extension API is under rapid development